 - Monitor all computer and device activity.
 Children who want to play video games will often sneak around.
 Make it a practice to check your child’s technology equipment regularly for signs of video game usage.

 - Watch for signs of video game addiction violence.
 If you tell your child to stop playing a game, do they suddenly lash out?
 When they can’t play, do they withdraw from you?
-This is a signal you need help right away from a therapist or treatment center.
+This signals that you need help from a therapist or treatment center.

 - Make your child aware of things to do other than video games.
-Redirect their attentions on more positive activities, such as playing outside or helping older neighbors with chores.
+Redirect their attention to more positive activities, such as playing outside or helping older neighbors with chores.

 - Deal with your own video game addiction and recovery.
-If you’re addicted to video games, it’s going to be impossible to tell your child not to play.
+If you’re addicted to video games, it will be impossible to tell your child not to play.

 By being aware of what’s happening with your son or daughter, you’ll be in a much better position to stave off long-term problems associated with video game addiction.